 So, what was it about soap operas that was so compelling?
 According to my high school drama teacher, soap operas were real life, exaggerated.
 Soap operas relied on classic plot lines, such as extra-marital affairs, illegitimate children, and long-lost family members.
 Viewers could make a connection because they were believable stories.

 The other thing that made the soaps so compelling were the characters.
-I never watched the now defunct All My Children, but I know who Erica Kane was.
+I never watched the now defunct All My Children, but I certainly knew who Erica Kane was.
 Dr. Marlena Evans on Days of our Lives was my personal favorite.
 Two great actresses, Susan Lucci and Deidre Hall, played those memorable roles.
 They transformed these fictitious characters into believable, three-dimensional people.

-I too strive to create believable, three-dimensional characters in my contemporary romance novels, such as Ian Palmer, Gillian Matthews, in The Reunion, and Carrie Daniels and Alex Montoya, in The Deception.
+I too strive to create believable, three-dimensional characters in my contemporary romance novels, such as Ian Palmer and Gillian Matthews, in The Reunion, and Carrie Daniels and Alex Montoya, in The Deception.
 I also work hard to create believable stories.
 My plotlines twist and turn, just like a soap opera.
 My characters get involved with the wrong people.
-Long-lost lovers are reunited, and people betrayed by the ones they trust the most.
+Long-lost lovers are reunited, and people are betrayed by the ones they trust the most.
 In other words, they’re real life, somewhat exaggerated.